Masao-Taketani/LocalAgentLaboratory/README.md

 ### 🔬 How Does Local Agent Laboratory Work?

-- Agent Laboratory consists of three primary phases that systematically guide the research process: (1) Literature Review, (2) Experimentation, and (3) Report Writing.
+- Local Agent Laboratory consists of three primary phases that systematically guide the research process: (1) Literature Review, (2) Experimentation, and (3) Report Writing.
 During each phase, specialized agents driven by LLMs collaborate to accomplish distinct objectives, integrating external tools like arXiv, Hugging Face, Python, and LaTeX to optimize outcomes.
 This structured workflow begins with the independent collection and analysis of relevant research papers, progresses through collaborative planning and data preparation, and results in automated experimentation and comprehensive report generation.
 Details on specific agent roles and their contributions across these phases are discussed in the paper.

 <p align="center">
   <img src="media/AgentLabWF.png" alt="Demonstration of the flow of AgentClinic" style="width: 99%;">